crestongetz/Weight-Tracking-App/README.md

 # Weight-Tracking-App
 ## Overview
 This is a `fully developed user-focused Android app` that allows users to track their weight over time and set a goal weight to receive a notification.
-The app was created to be a convenient way for users to achieve their goals, no matter where they are.
-The app consists of three screens: one to log in and sign up, one for the main display, and a settings page.
+The app was created to be a convenient way for `users to achieve their goals`, no matter where they are.
+The app consists of `three screens`: one to log in and sign up, one for the main display, and a settings page.
 The database for our app has three tables: one for user logins, one for user weights and their respective dates, and one for user goal weights.
 These tables are all connected via the user_id created in the login table.

 ### Main Display Screen
 <img>